unnamed-girl/mmoldb/readme.md

 Running
 -------

-1. From the root `mmoldb` directory, start the database container:
+1. From the root `mmoldb` directory, run the database and apps containers:
-   `docker compose up -d db`.
-This command will run the database container in the background (remove `-d` if you want it to run in the foreground).
-It will build the container first if necessary.
+   `docker compose up -d`.
+This command will run the all the containers in the background (remove `-d` if you want them to run in the foreground).
-2. Once the database is up (you can verify that it's up by running `docker compose logs db` and looking for "database system is ready to accept connections"), run the app: `docker compose up -d app`.
-As before, it will be built if necessary and `-d` makes it run in the background.
+   It will build the containers first if necessary.
-3. Visit localhost:42424 to see the MMOLDB status page.
+2. Visit localhost:42424 to see the MMOLDB status page.

 Updating
 --------